Accelerated Resolution Therapy (ART) in Menlo Park and Online Throughout California

 Accelerated Resolution Therapy (ART) is an evidence-based treatment that helps the brain rapidly release distressing memories, images, and physical sensations that no longer serve you.
 Where traditional therapy measures progress in months, ART typically produces meaningful, lasting change in one to five sessions.

 It was developed in 2008 by therapist Laney Rosenzweig after she discovered that a specific sequence of guided eye movements could permanently change how the brain responds to a painful memory without requiring you to talk through it.
-ART has since been validated through peer-reviewed research at the University of South Florida and is recognized by SAMHSA's National Registry of Evidence-Based Programs and Practices as an effective treatment for trauma, PTSD, anxiety, depression, and grief.
+ART has since been validated through peer-reviewed research at the University of South Florida and is recognized by SAMHSA's National Registry of Evidence-Based Programs and Practices as an effective treatment for

 You do not have to tell the story.
 You just have to show up.